pika/pika/docs/intro.rst

 Continuation-Passing Style
 --------------------------

-Interfacing with Pika asynchronously is done by passing in callback methods you would like to have invoked when a certain event is completed.
+Interfacing with Pika asynchronously is done by passing in callback methods you would like to have invoked when a certain event completes.
 For example, if you are going to declare a queue, you pass in a method that will be called when the RabbitMQ server returns a `Queue.DeclareOk <http://www.rabbitmq.com/amqp-0-9-1-quickref.html#queue.declare>`_ response.

 In our example below we use the following four easy steps: